PyVRP/VRPLIB/README.md

      'depot': array([0])}
 ```

-#### On computing distances
+#### On computing edge weights
+Note that in the above example, the edge weights were not included in the data section part, but they were included in the instance output.
-The `vrplib` library tries to follow the instance specifications as strictly as possible to compute the distances.
+By default, `vrplib` computes the edge weights by following the instance specifications as strictly as possible.
+You can use the `compute_distances` argument in `read_instance` to disable this.

-For VRPLIB instances, the distances computation is determined by the `EDGE_WEIGHT_TYPE` and possibly the `EDGE_WEIGHT_FORMAT` specifications.
-We currently support two categories of edge weight types:
+For VRPLIB instances, the distances computation is determined by the `EDGE_WEIGHT_TYPE` specification, and in some cases the `EDGE_WEIGHT_FORMAT` specification.
+`vrplib` currently supports two categories of edge weight types:
 - `*_2D`: compute the Euclidean distances using the node coordinate data.
     - `EUC_2D`: Double precision distances without rounding.
     - `FLOOR_2D`: Round down all distances to down to an integer.
     - `EXACT_2D`: Multiply the distances by 1000, round to the nearest integer.
 - `EXPLICIT`: the distance data is explicitly provided, in partial or full form.
-For explicit matrices, the `EDGE_WEIGHT_FORMAT` must be specified.
-We support the following two formats:
+For explicit matrices, the `EDGE_WEIGHT_FORMAT` specification must be present.
+We support the following two edge weight formats:
   - `LOWER_ROW`: Lower row triangular matrix without diagonal entries.
   - `FULL_MATRIX`: Explicit full matrix representation.

+#### More information
 The VRPLIB format is an extension of the [TSPLIB95](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp95.pdf) format.
 Additional information about the VRPLIB format can be found [here]( http://webhotel4.ruc.dk/~keld/research/LKH-3/LKH-3_REPORT.pdf).